-For dental coverage, CCCERA's monthly premium subsidy is a set dollar amount (shown in table below).
+For dental coverage, CCCERA's monthly premium subsidy is a set dollar amount as shown in the table below.
 For 2020 and beyond, if there is an increase in the monthly dental premium charged by the dental carrier, CCCERA and the employee will each pay fifty percent (50%) of the monthly increase that is above the amount of the 2020 plan premium.
 The fifty percent (50%) share of the monthly dental plan increase paid by CCCERA is in addition to the amount paid by CCCERA for the 2020 plan year.

 Dental Coverage

 2020

 Employee Only \$46.21

-Employee and Spouse 46.21
+Employee and Spouse 103.72

 Employee and Child 103.41

 Family 169.38

-For employees who meet the eligibility to receive the PEMHCA minimum contribution the benefit is (\$139 per month for 2020 and \$143 for 2021), subject to an annual increase based on the medical Consumer Price Index.
+For employees who meet the eligibility to receive the PEMHCA minimum contribution the benefit is (\$143 per month for 2021 and \$149 for 2022), subject to an annual increase based on the medical Consumer Price Index).
+PAGE INTENTIONALLY LEFT BLANK.